 Voice over internet protocol (VoIP) is the future of business communications.
+It relies on sending your calls as a digital signal over the internet, rather than physical phone lines.
 It provides the connectivity, agility, and mobility that modern companies need.
 That’s why so many of them are ditching traditional landlines in favour of the VoIP alternative.

 RingCentral has you covered when it comes to VoIP software solutions.
 We can provide you with the communications system you need to succeed.
 To ensure it works to its full potential, you need to choose the best VoIP phones for your workplace.

+While you could choose a softphone, having dedicated hardware for your VoIP system comes with many benefits.
 There are a lot of VoIP desk and office phone options out there.
-Each offers a different selection of features and benefits.
+They offer traditional phone services, as well as a variety of additional features.
 Some will be perfect for certain businesses and not quite right for others.
 We’ve put together this countdown of the best VoIP phones of 2020 to ensure you get the right ones for you.

 What to Look For in a VoIP Phone

-Before we get to our ten best VoIP phones, it’s important to discuss how to evaluate the different options. a VoIP phone system allows you to use a normal looking desk phone to make calls via your internet connection.
+Before we get to our ten best VoIP phones, it’s important to discuss how to evaluate the different options.
+A VoIP phone system allows you to use a standard desk phone to make calls via your internet connection.
+Some VoIP systems rely on ethernet connections, but many will work with wi-fi too.

-That means that VoIP phones can do things traditional landlines can’t.
-Things like video conferencing or advanced call handling.
+That means that VoIP phones can do things traditional landlines can’t, like video conferencing or advanced call handling.
 As such, your choice of VoIP phones for your business is critical.
 When assessing the alternatives, there are a few critical criteria to look out for: